-AdvantEdge has been hugely beneficial, I’ve learned so many new things.
-It’s been like a big review, you come out of vet school and have so much knowledge and then it ends up funnelling down very quickly into the things you only use every day.
-This is almost like re-broadening your horizons to make sure that you can start using all of your skills again and implementing them in what you do.
-I’m sure I’ll be a better vet because of it.
+AdvantEdge was hugely beneficial, I learned so many new things.
+It was like a big review, you come out of vet school and have so much knowledge and then it ends up funnelling down very quickly into the things you only use every day.
+This was almost like re-broadening your horizons to make sure that you can start using all of your skills again and implementing them in what you do.
+I’m sure I’m a better vet because of it.

 Would you recommend AdvantEdge to others?

 I’d recommend AdvantEdge to others that are coming into the emergency area or have been in it for a short period and want to just push the boundaries a little bit.
 It’s a very intense course.
 It’s really for the more experienced, but I think it’s hugely beneficial.
 It just enthuses you a little bit more for the things that you can do and broadens your horizons.

 Can you give us a brief overview of the programme?

 Most of the teaching was done by quite a small number of individuals within Vets Now.
 We had two diplomates telling us about the clinical side of things which was absolutely excellent, it really took the basics of the equipment and pushed it a lot further.
 With some of the more common cases that we see, I’m now able to interpret a lot more, reading deeper into things like their blood-work.
 I’ve become much more of a finessed vet, rather than using the tools and equipment bluntly to get the basic information — it’s definitely about finessing your skills.
 It’s sharpening your edge, which I suppose is the aim of the programme really.

 We covered a lot of emergency presentations and topics like the specifics of emergency bloods and how we interpret those.
 We juggled a lot of the less clinical stuff as well — we looked at how to cope with night work and particularly communications, not just with our clients but also among what is quite a small team within the night work.